D-sense/personal-website/content/posts/pass-by-value-and-reference-in-go.md

 ## Introduction

 Many programming languages support passing an argument by value and/or by reference.
-In this blog, we are going to learn how Go handles pass-by-value and pass-by-reference.
+In this article, we're going to learn how Go's function handles passed arguments.

 ### What Is Pass-By-Value?
 In Go, when a parameter is passed to a function by value, it means the parameter is copied into another location of your memory, and when accessing or modifying the variable within your function, only the copy is accessed/modified and the original value is never modified.